zhan3916/FlashMLA/README.md

 # FlashMLA on MXMACA
 We provide the implementation of FlashMLA from FlashAttention-2(version 2.6.3), based on MACA toolkit and C500 chips.

 FlashAttention-2 currently supports:
 1. Datatype fp16 and bf16.
-2. Multi-Token Parallelism = 1
+2. Multi-Token Prediction greater or equal to 1.
 3. Paged kvcache with block size equal to 2^n (n >= 0)

 ## How to run on MXMACA Device